-Unique to The Archer Academy, Thematic Learning is a highlight of the year 7 and 8 curriculum.
+Unique to The Archer Academy, Thematic Learning is a highlight of the Year 7 and 8 curriculum.
 Students study a variety of topics thematically rather than through the lens of one particular subject.
 It therefore crosses over into multiple disciplines well beyond the usual diet of a KS3 student.
 It is an opportunity to broaden horizons and hopefully encourage students to think and be curious.

 Furthermore, we hope that by encouraging them to synthesise and think laterally, we stimulate them to make connections between subjects and the world around them.
-Thematic learning also provides an opportunity to do extra curricular activities for example, inviting in outside speakers and off site trips.
+Thematic Learning also provides an opportunity to do extra curricular activities for example, inviting in outside speakers and off site trips.
 This further extends our students’ understanding of a given theme or topic.

 It is perhaps easiest to explain Thematic Learning by demonstrating what a topic, taught thematically, might look like.

-‘Greece’ is an incredibly broad topic so our year 7 unit extends from accruing knowledge about the ancient world (eg Greek myths, influences of Ancient Greek on Modern English) to the modern European country (eg focusing on the migrant crisis, the Greek financial crisis, the thorny topic of the Elgin Marbles and Greece as a tourist destination).
+Greece is an incredibly broad topic, so our Year 7 unit extends from accruing knowledge about the ancient world (eg Greek myths, influences of Ancient Greek on Modern English) to the modern European country (eg focusing on the migrant crisis, the Greek financial crisis, the thorny topic of the Elgin Marbles and Greece as a tourist destination).
 We find that as a result of the breadth of this approach the students touch on a huge array of knowledge and skills as far reaching as Classics, Politics, Economics and Linguistics – subjects not usually broached until A level or university!
 And to finish it off this year we had a Greek extravaganza whereby the students ate Greek food, learnt Greek dancing and re-enacted some of the ancient Greek tragedies on a 2 hour carousel led by their peers, external experts and our dedicated Thematic teachers.

-Other units taught to year 7 include –
+Other units taught in Year 7

-- Chinese New Year at the end of which students produce a shadow puppet show of their own creation.
+Chinese New Year – at the end of which, students produce a shadow puppet show of their own creation.

-- Theme Parks – designing their own theme park culminating in a trip to Thorpe Park and pitching their ideas in a competitive Dragons Den (with real ‘dragons’ from the world of business)
+Theme Parks – designing their own theme park culminating in a trip to Thorpe Park and pitching their ideas in a competitive Dragons’ Den (with real ‘dragons’ from the world of business)

-- Our Community – A focus on key issues in the local area.
+Our Community – a focus on key issues in the local area.
 They research issues each lesson eg crime, traffic and the environment and then take some of these ideas outside eg on their ‘fieldtrip’ to East Finchley High Road or their first hand encounters with local dignitaries including councillors, religious leaders and school governors.

 Year 8 is similarly broad and inspiring.
-A highlight for students this year was a new unit entitled ‘Disease’.
+A highlight for students this year was a new unit entitled Disease.
 Within this they found out about the impact of diseases as varying as Polio, Cholera, Spanish Flu, Malaria and HIV AIDS.
 This enabled students to explore both the scientific/ medical aspects of the topic as well as the historical and social elements.
 Spanish Flu for example was studied as a historical epidemic of 1918 but with the modern twist of Bird and Swine Flu.
 Within this we were very fortunate to invite in a few external speakers from the field of medicine and scientific research which extended the knowledge of students and staff further.

-Other units taught in Year 8 –
+Other units taught in Year 8

-- Religion which started with an ambitious analysis of the concept of secularism as borne out in modern France.
+Religion – which started with an ambitious analysis of the concept of secularism as borne out in modern France.
 From there we explored the world religions including a trip to the local synagogue.
 As this is a thematic rather than RE approach the lessons are very broad in scope and, as with other units, dip into diverse areas eg Politics, Citizenship, Art and Philosophy.

-- Protest a look at protesting across time and place.
+Protest – a look at protesting across time and place.
 What other course would take you on a 5 week journey from the Suffragettes in the early 20th century to the Umbrella Revolution in Hong Kong in the 21st?
 Along the way students critically assess various forms of protest including Gandhi against the British in India; the miners’ strike of the 1980s and the Women’s March of 2017.
 The students compared and contrasted the various protests in a final assessment which displayed the impressive depth and breadth of their knowledge from this unit.